Already have an account?

 Login

-Midtex Oil formalizes safety programs with CarriersEdge
+Midtex Oil Formalizes Safety Programs with CarriersEdge

 There’s a lot that can go wrong when a fully loaded Class 8 truck is involved in a collision.
 The sheer weight of an 80,000 lb. tractor/trailer combination has the potential of causing serious damage.
 If a truck hauling hazardous or flammable cargo is involved in a safety event, the risks associated with the incident go up tenfold.